petershin/liferay-learn/docs/liferay-cloud/latest/en/tuning-security-settings.md

 ### User Activity Audits

-At least quarterly, perform a periodic audit of user activities in each Liferay PaaS environment and in Liferay DXP.
+On at least a quarterly basis, perform a periodic audit of user activities in each Liferay PaaS environment and in Liferay DXP.

 ### Team Members

-At least quarterly, audit team members and their permissions for each environment and delete inactive team members, for both members of your Liferay PaaS project and roles in Liferay DXP.
+On at least a quarterly basis, audit team members and their permissions for each environment and delete inactive team members, for both members of your Liferay PaaS project and roles in Liferay DXP.

 ## Network Controls

+You can also make changes to your network to enhance security.

 ### Public Endpoints